MorganLee909/css-merger/README.md

 # CSSmerger

 ## Introduction
-CSSmerger is a tool for bundling all of your css files into a single file in order to easily modularize your CSS while still only linking a single file in your HTML
+CSSmerger is a tool for bundling all of your css files into a single file in order to easily modularize your CSS while still only linking a single file in your HTML.

 ## Installation
 ```sh